dl3jop/vhf-uhf-cross-yagi/README.md

 * coaxial feedline of your choice.
 I used short runs of RG-58CU cable
 * cable shoes and M2 screws to attach the coax to the elements.
 I don't really like this solution.
 Maybe you have a better idea?
 * cable ties if you want to mount your coax along the boom
-* glue of your choice to glue fix tehe 3d printed element mounts to the boom.
+* glue of your choice to glue fix the 3d printed element mounts to the boom.
 I used 2 component adhesive

 Note:
 You can use painters or electrical tape to mark the initial element positions when fitting the 3D printed mounts